NsquaredLab/MyoGen/examples/papers/README.rst

 Currently available paper reproductions:

-- **Watanabe et al.** - Spinal network modeling and corticomuscular coherence
+- **Watanabe & Kohn (2015)** - *Fast Oscillatory Commands from the Motor Cortex Can Be Decoded by the Spinal Cord for Force Control*

+  J. Neurosci.
+35(40):13687-13697. `DOI: 10.1523/JNEUROSCI.1950-15.2015 <https://doi.org/10.1523/JNEUROSCI.1950-15.2015>`_

+  Demonstrates how spinal motor neuron pools decode beta and gamma frequency oscillations (13-70 Hz) from descending cortical drive for force modulation.

 More reproductions will be added over time as MyoGen capabilities expand.